-g.
+f.
 Address Number

 All freestanding signs shall incorporate a street address number or address range.
-Address numbers shall be a minimum of 8 inches in height.
+Address numbers shall be a minimum of eight inches in height.
 The address number shall not be counted against the allowed sign area unless it exceeds the minimum height allowed.

-h.
+g.
 Illumination

-All freestanding signs may only be externally illuminated.
+Freestanding signs may only be externally illuminated.
 Lighting shall be directly directed down toward the sign, and shielded so that it does not shine directly into a public right-of-way and does not interfere with the safe vision of motorists.

-i.
+h.
 Landscaping